redwoodjs/redwood/packages/api/src/logger/README.md

 # Logger

-RedwoodJS provides an opinionated logger with sensible, practical defaults that grants you visibility into the JAMStack applications you're developing and have deployed  -- with ease.
+RedwoodJS provides an opinionated logger with sensible, practical defaults that grants you visibility into the applications while you're developing then and after you have deployed them.

 Logging in the serverless ecosystem is not trivial and neither is its configuration.
+Redwood aims to make this easier.

 When choosing a Node.js logger to add to the framework, RedwoodJS required that it: